chauff/cse1500-web-transcripts/Lecture-4.md

 :point_right: [Overview of all Lecture 4 materials](README.md#lecture-4)

 *At times we use :point_up: and :point_down: to make it clear whether an explanation belongs to the code snippet above or below the text.
-The :bangbang: sign is added to code examples you should run yourself.*
+The :bangbang: sign is added to code examples you should run yourself.
+When you see a :bug:, we offer advice on how to debug your code with the browser's and VSC's tooling - these hints are solely to help you with your programming project and not exam material!
+Lastly, paragraphs with a 🚩 are just for your information and also not exam material.*

 ## Table of Contents <!-- omit in toc -->
 - [Learning goals](#learning-goals)